TEAMS: Dogs lose guns, land of the Giants, rising star hurt

 The Tigers have regained defender Dylan Grimes from concussion and handed a debut to Hugo Ralphsmith.

-Sydney has dropped ruckman Callum Sinclair for its meeting with Collingwood at the SCG but get back Isaac Heeney, while young gun Errol Gulden has been ruled out with injury.
-Nick Blakey, who was the Swans' substitute last week, is in the starting 22.
+Sydney has dropped ruckman Callum Sinclair for its meeting with Collingwood at the SCG, while young gun Errol Gulden will be sidelined for six weeks after suffering a stress reaction in his foot.
+In better news, Isaac Heeney is back and Nick Blakey, who was the Swans' substitute last week, is in the starting 22.

 The Pies will blood first-gamer Tom Wilson, while Callum Brown will hold his spot in the line-up having been the medical substitute last round.